benmmari/genetic-algorithm-example/README.md

    After the parents have contributed their chromosomes to the child, there will be a random mutation that takes place within the child organism which will replace one of the randomly selected genes with a gene from the possible set of genes.

 ## The Basics
 An Organism is made up of a set of Chromosomes and a Chromosome is comprised of a number of Genes.
 In this program each Organism needs to have an even set of Chromosomes and each Chromosome is made up of one Gene.
-Currently the Gene population consists of the 26 characters in the English Alphabet and an underscore (i.e A,B,C...X,Y,Z,_).
+Currently the Gene population consists of the 26 letters in the English Alphabet as well as the underscore (i.e A,B,C...X,Y,Z,_).
 Thus the provided solution can be any even combination of these characters.

 I.e "\_WE\_", "EVOLVE", "OVER", "MILLENIA"